 Slices of fresh mozzarella cheese on a bamboo cutting board

 In one small bowl, mix the olive oil and seasonings.
-Use three more bowls to add the flour, egg, and breadcrumbs to their own bowls.
+Use three more bowls to add the flour, egg, and breadcrumbs to their own separate shallow bowls.

 Young boy's hands dipping sliced fresh mozzarella cheese into white bowls filled with oil and seasonings, flour, egg, and breadcrumbs

-For each piece of cheese, bread it by going down the line.
+For each of the mozzarella slices, bread it by going down the line.
 Start with the oil mixture, then the flour, followed by the eggs, and finally the breadcrumbs.
 Continue the process with all of the cheese.

-Once the cheese is ready and the oil is hot, carefully set each piece of cheese in the oil and fry for about 2-3 minutes on each side.
+Once the cheese is ready and the oil is hot, carefully set each piece of cheese in the hot oil in a single layer and fry for about 2-3 minutes on each side, until golden brown.

 Breaded slices of fresh mozzarella frying in oil in a medium frying pan over a gas stovetop